-The presence of several different wireless communication standards and the wide variety of services provided by mobile communication operators poses the problem of providing universal seamless connection to customers with different service requirements or simply needing to access different wireless networks supporting different standards.
-Software defined radio (SDR) terminals able to reconfigure themselves to handle several different standards and different services represent a solution to this problem (notice that SDR is a very broad term involving several levels in the protocol stack, see e.g. [1], [2], [3] and references therein).
-Also motivated by the intensive world wide activity around the third generation mobile communication systems, Eurécom and EPFL (École Polytechnique Fédérale de Lausanne) have started a joint project with the objective of designing and implementing a real-time software radio communication platform to validate advanced mobile communication signal processing algorithms.
-The platform is characterized by the following major features:
+The presence of several different wireless communication standards and the wide variety of services provided by mobile communication operators pose the problem of providing universal seamless connection to users.
+Software defined radio (SDR) terminals able to reconfigure represent a solution to this problem.
+SDR is a very broad term involving several levels in the protocol stack, (see e.g. [2]-[4] and references therein).
+Motivated by the intensive activity on software radio technologies (see e.g. [1]), Eurécom and EPFL (École Polytechnique Fédérale de Lausanne) have started a joint project with the objective of designing and implementing a real-time software radio communication platform to validate advanced mobile communication signal processing algorithms.
+The following major features characterize the platform: